Tracking the Tropics: Laura becomes hurricane as Marco dissipates

-The storm pounded Haiti and the Dominican Republic with heavy rain over the weekend, killing at least 13 people, according to reports.
+The storm pounded Haiti, Jamaica and the Dominican Republic with heavy rain over the past few days, killing at least 13 people, according to reports.

+Mandatory evacuations are underway in parts of Louisana and Texas, where the storm is expected to make landfall.
+Hundreds of thousands of residents, particularly those living in low-lying areas, are said to be affected.

+Texas Gov. Greg Abbot ordered more than 70 members of the Texas National Guard to help with the state’s storm response.

-At 7 a.m.
-Tuesday, Laura had maximum sustained winds of 70 mph.
-The storm was about 625 miles southeast of Lake Charles, Louisiana, moving west-northwest at 17 mph.
+At 7:15 a.m.
+Tuesday, Laura had maximum sustained winds of 75 mph.
+It was about 625 miles southeast of Lake Charles, Louisiana, moving west-northwest at 17 mph.

-Laura is expected to move away from Cuba and around the Gulf over the next day until it reaches the Upper Texas and Southwest Louisiana coasts on Wednesday night.
+The hurricane is expected to move across the Gulf on Tuesday and Wednesday and reach the Upper Texas and Southwest Louisiana coasts on Wednesday night.
+Forecasters said it could become a major Category 3 hurricane late Wednesday or early Thursday.

 A storm surge watch is in effect for: